List of Sex and the City characters: Harry Goldenblatt

 Harry Goldenblatt (Evan Handler) is Charlotte's divorce lawyer and second love, once divorced, helping bring an end to her marriage to Trey.
 When beginning divorce proceedings, she found herself unable to be cold-blooded and severe around her extremely attractive lawyer.
 She asks to switch to a different lawyer in the same firm: Harry Goldenblatt, the antithesis of what she seeks in a man.
 He was bald, pudgy, messy, sweaty, crude, had poor manners, and had an excess of body hair.
 But in time, Harry becomes very attracted to Charlotte and seduces her.
 She declared it "the best sex of my life" and began what she thought to be a meaningless sexual affair with him.
 However, she began falling for him.
 Initially, she tried to change him to suit her image of what a man should be, but ultimately she accepted him as he is.
 After he appreciated her sacrifice for him—converting to Judaism and giving up her dream of being married with him, just to be together—he proposed to her and the two were married.
 After that, they made an effort to adopt a baby.
-Finally, China gave them a cute baby girl, named Lily.
+Finally, they adopt a baby girl from China, naming her Lily.

 Four years later, in the first film, Harry and Charlotte finally conceive a child naturally.
 Charlotte gives birth to daughter Rose, with Harry proclaiming, "now we have a Lily and a Rose."

 Two years later, in the second film, Harry and Charlotte are still in love and happy.
-They hire an attractive nanny named Erin.
+They hire an attractive Irish nanny named Erin (Alice Eve).
 Charlotte begins to worry that Harry will be tempted to cheat on her.
 Harry has no interest in Erin, and it turns out that she is a lesbian.

+In And Just Like That... the couple is still happily married, though dealing with various family challenges, including Charlotte going back to work and Harry having to help out at home.